alvone01/lalamove-tech-challenge/README.md

-# lalamove-tech-internship
+# Lalamove Tech Internship Challenge
-A coding challenge for the Lalamove Summer Internship Programme, implementing Golang, SemVer and Github API.
+A coding challenge for the Lalamove Summer Internship Programme, written in Golang, implementing SemVer and Github API.